dgaydukov/cert-spring5/files/spring5.md

 So if you have one config for 10 tests, spring boot won't recreate context for all tests 10 time, instead it will create context once and then will just use cached version.
 If we have several config file we should use `@ContextHierarchy`
 * If you don't pass anything spring boot test will search for `@SpringBootConfiguration`
-* If we want to clear context for some test or after it, we should use `@DirtiesContext`
+* If we want to clear context for some test or after it, we should use `@DirtiesContext`.
+You can add it to class/method, you can modify context as you want, but after execution, spring will reload context.
 * If we want to have custom configuration that won't be used by spring boot test we should annotate it with `@TestConfiguration`
 * If you want to test db you should use `@DataJpaTest` (loads all beans, but throw away everything except `@Repository`)
 * If you want to test controllers you should use `@WebMvcTest` (loads all beans, but throw away everything except `@Controller`)
 * If you need mock inside your test you should add `@MockBean` to property and use it later.
-But if you need mock only to build other objects, you can add them to classs level like `@MockBean(MyService.class)`, it works since it repeatable.
+But if you need mock only to build other objects, you can add them to class level like `@MockBean(MyService.class)`, it works since it repeatable.
 * You can also test web flux with `WebTestClient`